 Our artisans have many years of experience creating beautiful custom copper chimney caps and copper chimney pots for the finest homes.
-The copper chimney cap and chimney pot fabrication techniques we use were handed down from father to son to our highly skilled coppersmiths.
+Classic Copper Works' copper chimney cap and chimney pot fabrication techniques were handed down from father to son to our highly skilled copper craftsmen.
 We are the only complete online source for anything copper.
-Whatever you want, we can custom makeit to your specifications.
+Whatever you want, we can custom make it to your specifications.
 Contact Us to get your project started today!

 Copper Chimney Pots

 A chimney cowl or cap is placed on top of the chimney to prevent birds and squirrels from nesting in the chimney.
 Chimney caps for clay flues feature a rain guard to keep rain from going down the chimney.
 A metal wire mesh is often used as a spark arrestor to minimize burning debris from rising out of the chimney and making it onto the roof.
 Although the masonry inside the chimney can absorb a large amount of moisture which later evaporates, rainwater can collect at the base of the chimney.
 Sometimes weep holes are placed at the bottom of the chimney to drain out collected water.
 Some caps stabilizes the draft rather than increasing it.
 Other copper chimney caps are based on the Venturi effect, solving downdraft problems by increasing the up draft constantly resulting in much higher fuel consumption.

 A chimney pot is placed on top of the chimney to inexpensively extend the length of the chimney, and to improve the chimney's draft.
 A chimney with more than one pot on it indicates that there is more than one flue sharing the chimney.